yuganshjindal/yuganshjindal/README.md

-# Hey there!
-I am Yugansh Jindal
+# Hey there!👋 I am Yugansh Jindal
 🚀 **Data & Business Analyst | Data Enthusiast | Tech Explorer**

 I am passionate about data-driven decision-making, automation, and bridging the gap between technology and business strategy.
 With a strong foundation in SQL, Python, Advanced Excel, Power BI, and Data Modeling, I love solving complex problems and deriving actionable insights from raw data.